 Partitions

-The given table shows several partition operations that are used in C++ Algorithm.
+The provided table displays various partition operations commonly utilized in C++ Algorithm.

 | Function | Description |